bdwyertech/packer-plugin-aws/README.md

 }

 # Query an existing Image Builder (optional)
-data "appstream-image-builder" "existing" {
+data "aws-appstream-image" "base" {
-  name   = "my-existing-builder"
+  name_regex = "ORG-Windows2022-*"
-  region = "us-east-1"
+  latest     = true
 }

-# Query a security group for network configuration
-data "aws-security-group" "build_sg" {
-  vpc_id = "vpc-12345678"
-  name   = "appstream-builder-sg"
-  region = "us-east-1"
-}

 # Query a VPC subnet for network configuration
 # If multiple match, use the one with most free IPs
-data "aws-subnet" "build_subnet" {
+data "aws-subnet" "this" {
   vpc_id    = "vpc-12345678"
   most_free = true
   region    = "us-east-1"